The Complete Guide to Build a Full Blown Multilanguage Website with Nuxt.js

 We will use Vercel which was previously known as ZEIT now.
 First, create an account on Vercel and install their desktop application.
 Then, create a now.json file with the following content and change

 You can now test your Now.sh setup by writing

 now whoami into the command line, which should return your account name.
-If all works correctly you can run the deployment by simple runing
+If it all works correctly you can run the deployment by simple running

 now command in your terminal.